Packageorg.flintparticles.twoD.actions

 See also

-Method detail
+Method Detail

 update()method

-public override function update(emitter:Emitter, particle:Particle, time:Number):void
+override public function update(emitter:Emitter, particle:Particle, time:Number):void

 Calculates the gravity force on the particle and applies it for the period of time indicated.